Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Problem Description

 \subsection{Multirotor With Cable-Suspended Payload}

 Consider a slung type payload attached to the center of gravity of the multirotor.
-The state now additionally includes the position and velocity $\vp_p$, $\vv_p$ of the payload, respectively.
-The translational dynamics is extended with additional terms~\cite{sreenath2013dynamics}:
+The multirotors state is extended to include the payload position $\vp_p$ and velocity $\vv_p$.
+The translational dynamics are extended with additional terms:

 where $\vq = \frac{\vp_p - \vp}{\| \vp_p - \vp \| }$ indicates the direction of the cable, $m_p$ is the mass of the payload, and $T$ is the cable tension.
 From \eqref{eq:payloadyn}, the tension can be computed as